Luketedwards/harmonize/README.md

 - Applications to your project
 - Results of an application made by the user
-- Direct message received
+- Direct messages received
 - A comment on a project the user is in
 - being removed by a project host from a project
 - A new follower

 The notifications display inside a scrollable div, and the current number of notifications is displayed next to the bell icon.
-If a user wants to delete all of their notifications this can be done so by clicking the delete notification button.
+If a user wants to delete all of their notifications this can be done so by clicking the delete notification button located either at the end of the list on desktop, or at the top of the modal on mobile.

 ![Desktop Notifications](/static/readme-files/features/notifications-min.png)